bsnes-emu/bsnes/docs/qs.md

 [More information...](install/windows.md)

 On Linux,
-if your distribution doesn't include the latest version, you'll need to compile it yourself — but don't worry, it's not too complex.
+if your distribution doesn't already include the latest version, you'll need to compile it yourself — but don't worry, it's not too complex.
 [More information...](install/linux.md)